-Edith Bowen Lab School's History
+Edith Bowen Laboratory School's History

-Edith Bowen served as principal of the Whittier School and worked intimately with Emma Eccles Jones, the school’s first kindergarten teacher.
+Edith Bowen (click for bio) served as principal of the Whittier School and worked intimately with Emma Eccles Jones, the school’s first kindergarten teacher.
 Both of these great educational leaders received degrees from Teacher’s College at Columbia University and were mentored by John Dewey.
 The influence of democracy, freedom, and learning through experience have continued to shape programs and instructional delivery at EBLS over the years.
 EBLS continues to be an essential component of a teacher education program in which professors and scholar practitioners collaborate to accomplish its mission of developing, measuring, and disseminating evidence-based practices in elementary education.

 In 2006, EBLS became a charter school through Logan City School District, renewing its commitment to fostering a diverse, interactive, and inviting school environment where the community of learners extends from kindergartners to adults.
 The school commits itself to building capable, life-long learners through developmentally appropriate education, applied research, and innovative educational practices.

-Entrance to Edith Bowen Laboratory School is determined through a lottery.
+Entrance to Edith Bowen Laboratory School is determined through random selection.
 This process ensures that the population of the school is culturally, socially, and economically diverse.
 As a matter of fact, the school is a Title I school with 35% of the students on free and reduced lunch.
 In addition, 16% of the students at the school qualify for and receive special education services.
 The faculty and staff value this diversity greatly.

 Nearly 250 pre-service teachers come to the school each year as part of the teacher education program at USU.
 They have the opportunity to see how powerful instructional practices actually influence learning on various levels in a typical school environment.
 Master teachers at the school use a constructivist approach to teaching as they provide students exposure to a wide variety of learning options that are hands-on and inquiry based.
 Whether in the classroom or in the field, students are given the opportunity to engage with an experience, reflect upon it, form meaning, and then apply their learning to new or novel situations.
 EBLS is sensitive to educating the whole child.
 Therefore, personal and social development are facilitated through students’ participation in The Leader in Me program which is based on The 7 Habits of Highly Effective People.
 In this program, every student in the school has a leadership job to perform.